numbbo/temp-doc-bbob/assets/bbob/md/intro.md

 ```

 In the following, 24 noise-free real-parameter single-objective
-benchmark functions are presented.
+benchmark functions are presented^[For our experimental setup see
+    [@hansen2016exp; @finck2009real] and for our performance
+    assessment methodology see [@hansen2016coco].].
 Our intention behind the
 selection of benchmark functions was to evaluate the performance of
 algorithms with regard to typical difficulties which we believe occur in
 continuous domain search.
 We hope that the function collection reflects,